RIPE-NCC/ripe-atlas-software-probe/BUILD.md

 ## Manual

-The software probe can be built and insatlled manually using `autoconf` tooling, but we recommend against it.
+The software probe can be built and installed manually using `autoconf` tooling, but we recommend against it.

 ```sh
 # Building